Child protection policies in india: key laws & importance

 As per The Constitution of India, Article 15(3), State must make special provisions for children.
 Article 39 of Part IV of the Constitution asks the State to direct its policy towards securing (among other things), that children are not abused; not forced by economic necessity to enter avocations unsuited to their age or strength; and that they are given opportunities to develop in a healthy manner and in conditions of freedom and dignity, protected against moral and material abandonment.
+These provisions align with India’s child protection policy, ensuring a legal framework for safeguarding children’s rights.
 Further, the UN Convention on the Rights of the Child (UNCRC), adopted by the UN General Assembly in 1989, delivers universal recognition of children’s rights to its member nations.

-How Bal Raksha Bharat is Doing its Bit for Child Protection Under Policies
+How Bal Raksha Bharat Supports Child Protection Policies in India

 SOP for Care and Protection of Children in Street Situations

 Working in collaboration with the National Commission for Protection of Child Rights (NCPCR), Bal Raksha Bharat launched the Standard Operating Procedure (SOP) for Care and Protection of Children in Street Situations.
-The SOP lays down a sequence of actions to be taken for restoration and rehabilitation of street children.
+The SOP lays down a sequence of actions to be taken for restoration and rehabilitation of street children , aligning with the child protection policy in India.
 This includes getting them Aadhaar cards, health insurance, bank accounts and financial sponsorship for families to help meet medical and nutritional requirements of a child.
 An estimated 50,000 street children in Delhi were selected for Aadhaar card registration on a pilot basis, and the NGO aims to cover children in five states in the first two years.

 MoU with Rajasthan Council of School Education/Department of School Education for successful implementation of elementary education for the period of 2022-26 and promotion of girls’ education for the period 2022- 24